FelixBurkhard/OpenApiWorkshop/Readme.md

 There are two relevant packages.
 `Microsoft.AspNetCore.OpenApi` builds and serves the `openapi.json` during runtime.
 `Microsoft.Extensions.ApiDescription.Server` creates the `openapi.json` during build time so it can be used in the pipelines.
-The later one puts the file in the `obj` folder and its named `{ProjectName}.json` by default.
+The latter one puts the file in the `obj` folder, and it's named `{ProjectName}.json` by default.

 Follow these [steps](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/openapi/aspnetcore-openapi?view=aspnetcore-9.0&tabs=visual-studio%2Cvisual-studio-code#configure-openapi-document-generation) to create the `openapi.json` and serve it during runtime.
 Then build and run the API and try to navigate to the specification file to make sure it is actually served.

 Then follow these [steps](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/openapi/aspnetcore-openapi?view=aspnetcore-9.0&tabs=visual-studio%2Cvisual-studio-code#generate-openapi-documents-at-build-time) to create the specification file during the build process.

-Add the following to the API's `.csproj` file to copy the specification file to the project build output directoy.
+Add the following to the API's `.csproj` file to copy the specification file to the project build output directory.
-Its easier to use it from the pipeline later if we copy it to the output folder.
+It's easier to use it from the pipeline later if we copy it to the output folder.

 ```XML
 <PropertyGroup>